stevekanger/react-superstore/README.md

 Create a simple store anywhere in your app and pass in an initial state as the first argument in your createStore function.
 The `createStore` function returns 3 functions:

 1. `useStore` which is to be used in your react component to use the store value.
-This is the function that will re render your component. <b>This is a react hook and will need to be used in a react component.</b>
+This is the function that will re render your component when the store value changes. <b>This is a react hook and will need to be used in a react component.</b>

 2. `getStore` which can be used anywhere in your app to get the store value.